-

 Reaching the Right Audience

 If you’ve heard anything about TikTok, you’ve likely heard about the dynamic algorithm that decides what videos appear in someone’s feed.
 It weilds quite a bit of power on the platform.
-And brands looking to get their content in front of a wider audience need to break the code and get their content in that “For You” feed — or FYP, as the kids call it.
+And brands looking to get their content in front of a wider audience need to break the code and get their content in that “For You” page — or FYP, as the kids call it.
 The alternative may mean that content gets suppressed on the app which would defeat the purpose of having a presence on TikTok.

 Developing videos that break through the noise forces brands stay on top of trends.
 That means more than just creating videos that speak to trends but incorporating trending audio, phrases, visuals and hashtags that are already getting a lot of attention.